Emergency Action Guides

 Crisis Services for Penn State Students: If you are afraid you will not be able to avoid hurting yourself or others, call for help immediately.

-• Centre County CAN HELP Line (1-800-643-5432) This is a 24-hour crisis hotline available to students.
-Counselors who staff the hotline will help people manage a crisis situation; a mobile team is available when needed.
-They refer to Centre County hospital facilities if hospitalization is needed.
+• Call the Centre County CAN HELP Line (1-800-643-5432) This is a 24-hour crisis hotline.
+Counselors who staff the hotline help individuals manage crisis situations and a mobile team is available when needed.

 Utility Failure/Power Outage